monopole/controller-raw/README.md

 Can also try running in a docker context:
 ```
+docker images # to see the gittag
 docker run -d reboot-agent:{gittag}
 docker ps
 docker logs {containerID}
+docker kill {containerId}
 ```

 To launch on cluster: